Adult Sunday School

 There is a nursery located near the sanctuary.
 Feel free to ask the greeters for directions.

-Children of all ages are invited to come to the front of the sanctuary for the children's message offered during the Contemporary Worship service at 8:30 a.m.
-Elementary-aged children who will be participating in Sunday school will be dismissed during the last song.
+Children of all ages are invited to come to the front of the sanctuary for the children's message offered during the worship service at 8:30 a.m.
+Elementary-aged children who will be participating in Kingdom Kids class will be dismissed following the children's message.
 Please feel free to follow the others along with your child so you can talk to the teacher and feel confident knowing where and with whom your children are going to be for the next hour.

 While giving is an important part of how we demonstrate our gratefulness to God for the blessings we have received, we do not expect you to participate in the offering as our guest.
 If you choose to become a regular part of our community, you are encouraged to give as an expression of your faithfulness to God and have the opportunity to contribute via e-giving.